The Warrior « Ombre et Lumière »

-The Mougins Museum of Classical Art exhibits, from February 28 to June 30, 2020, THE WARRIOR « OMBRE ET LUMIERE » by Antoine PIERINI.
+The Mougins Museum of Classical Art exhibits, start from February 28, extension to September 30, 2020, THE WARRIOR « OMBRE ET LUMIERE » by Antoine PIERINI.

 Antoine PIERINI recalls with the motif of the warrior how war and conflict have been in the center of the history of the Mediterranean basin, whatever the eras and civilizations involved.